Philippe Schaus: Development at Moët Hennessy through mergers and acquisition(2017-2025)

-Overall financial performance during tenure as CEO
+Financial performance

-Under Schaus's leadership, Moët Hennessy experienced an overall decline of profitability.
+Under Schaus's leadership, Moët Hennessy experienced first a significant growth, and then an overall decline of profitability.
 When Schaus joined in 2017, the company reported profits of € 1.558 million.
 Upon his departure in 2024, the company reported profits of € 1.356 million, representing an overall decline of -13% over his 8 years with the company, excluding inflation.